kacurtis/ObsCovgTools/README.md

 ### Description

-ObsCovgTools estimates observer coverage required to achieve a specific objective, given mean bycatch rate, negative binomial dispersion index (characterizing variance in the bycatch rate), and total fishery effort in user-defined units (e.g., trips, sets, or hooks).
-Currently, potential objectives implemented are (1) a target probability of observing a bycatch event (given that it occurred in total effort), and (2) a target bycatch estimation CV (coefficient of variation).
-Probability of observing a bycatch event, and of any bycatch occurring in a given amount of total effort, is based on the corresponding Poisson or negative binomial probability mass function.
+ObsCovgTools provides tools for evaluating fishery observer coverage, particularly with respect to documenting and estimating rare bycatch.
+Current functionality includes (1) estimating probabilities of observing a bycatch event as a function of observer coverage and of any bycatch occurrring in total effort, given mean bycatch rate, negative binomial dispersion index (characterizing variance in the bycatch rate), and total fishery effort in user-defined units (e.g., trips, sets, or hooks); and (2) estimating bycatch estimation CV (coefficient of variation) as a function of observer coverage, given bycatch rate, negative binomial dispersion index, and total fishery effort.
+Probability of at least one bycatch event occurring or being observed is based on the corresponding Poisson or negative binomial probability mass function.
-Bycatch estimation CVs are based on simulated bycatch in total and observed effort.
+Bycatch estimation CVs are based on the standardized root mean square error of bycatch rate based on simulated bycatch in total and observed effort.

 ### Caveat